 -Shoes and clothing

 Dancing at a Milonga may be more intense than in class.
 Spending hours dancing will beg for the appropriate shoes.
 I highly encourage, especially if you dance in high heels, to acquire comfortable, well fitted shoes.
 It can be quite an investment, but in hindsight, I would have made that investment earlier in my tango career, as much for comfort as for ease of movement.
-Bringing an additional pair of shoes may be helpful in case of shoe malfunction, the desire to switch to a cooler shoe or a different heel height.
+Bringing an additional pair of shoes may be helpful in case of shoe malfunction, the desire to switch to a cooler shoe, a different heel height, or flats.

 Same as in class (see above), personal hygiene is paramount.
 The teacher can be of immediate support in class, however, we are more on our own at Milongas when we start our dancing journey.